 Al-Aqsa Mosque – Description

 The Al-Aqsa Mosque (“the Farthest Mosque”), located in the Old City of Jerusalem, is the third holiest site in Islam.
 The mosque was built on top of the Temple Mount, known as the Al Aqsa Compound or Haram esh-Sharif in Islam.
-Muslims believe that Muhammad was transported from the Great Mosque of Mecca to al-Aqsa during the Night Journey.
-Islamic tradition holds that Muhammad led prayers towards this site until the 17th month after his migration from Mecca to Medina when Allah directed him to turn towards the Kaaba in Mecca.
+Muslims believe Muhammad was transported from the Great Mosque of Mecca to al-Aqsa during the Night Journey.
+Islamic tradition holds that Muhammad led prayers towards this site until the 17th month after he migrated from Mecca to Medina, when Allah directed him to turn towards the Kaaba in Mecca.

 During the periodic renovations undertaken, the various ruling dynasties of the Islamic Caliphate constructed additions to the mosque and its precincts, such as its Dome, facade, its minbar, minarets, and the interior structure.
 When the Crusaders captured Jerusalem in 1099, they used the mosque as a palace and the Dome of the Rock as a church, but its function as a mosque was restored after its recapture by Saladin in 1187.
-More renovations, repairs, and additions were undertaken in the later centuries by the Ayyubids, Mamluks, Ottomans, the Supreme Muslim Council, and Jordan.
+The Ayyubids, Mamluks, Ottomans, the Supreme Muslim Council, and Jordan undertook more renovations, repairs, and additions in the later centuries.
 Today, the Old City is under Israeli control, but the mosque remains under the administration of the Jordanian/Palestinian-led Islamic Waqf.

 Source: Wikipedia